nodesign/weioDoc/examples.md

 ##### User interface: index.html

 In the program below the visible page content, the body, contains only a paragraph with id **"phrase"**.
-This paragraph will be used to display temperature from board termometer :
+This paragraph will be used to display temperature from board termometer:

 ``` html
 <p id="phrase"  ></p>
 ```

-First you need to define what to do when DOM is fully loaded and websocket to WeIO opened with this command :
+First you need to define what to do when DOM is fully loaded and websocket to WeIO opened with this command:

 ``` javascript
 function onWeioReady() { ... }
 ```

-In this example you need to set a timer every 200 milliseconds :
+In this example you need to set a timer every 200 milliseconds:

 ``` javascript
 setInterval(function() { ... }, 200);
 ```

-To read the termometer value you need to call getTemperature() function :
+To read the termometer value you need to call getTemperature() function:

 ``` javascript
 getTemperature(pinCallback);